sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/Accountaggregationcompleted.md

 ### NewAccountaggregationcompleted

-`func NewAccountaggregationcompleted(source AccountaggregationcompletedSource, status string, started time.Time, completed time.Time, errors []string, warnings []string, stats AccountaggregationcompletedStats, ) *Accountaggregationcompleted`
+`func NewAccountaggregationcompleted(source AccountaggregationcompletedSource, status string, started SailPointTime, completed SailPointTime, errors []string, warnings []string, stats AccountaggregationcompletedStats, ) *Accountaggregationcompleted`

 NewAccountaggregationcompleted instantiates a new Accountaggregationcompleted object This constructor will assign default values to properties that have it defined,